 Fast growing London teams are not bouncing between leases.
-They are buying time and quality.
+They are buying time and quality with flexi and managed office space.
 Moves in 2024 delivered bigger footprints and better buildings.

 What does the London office reset really show?